Scrambled Linear Pseudorandom Number Generators: A theoretical analysis of scramblers

 \subsection{The \texttt{**} scrambler}

 We conclude our discussion with the strong scrambler \texttt{**} introduced in Section~\ref{sec:starstar}.
-We start by discussing the case with multiplicative constants of the form $2^s+1$ and $2^t+1$, which is particularly fast (the $+$ symbol will denote sum in $\Z/2^w\Z$ for the rest of this section).
+We will be discussing in detail the case with multiplicative constants of the form $2^s+1$ and $2^t+1$, which is particularly fast (the $+$ symbol will denote sum in $\Z/2^w\Z$ for the rest of this section).

 Let $z = \rho_r(x\cdot (2^s+1)) \cdot (2^t + 1)$.
-Clearly, the $\min\{\?r,t\?\}$ lowest bits of $z$ are the $\min\{\?r,t\?\}$ highest bits of $x\cdot (2^s+1)$.
-To choose $s$, $r$ and $t$ we can leverage our previous knowledge of the scrambler \texttt{*}.
+The $\min\{\?r,t\?\}$ lowest bits of $z$ are the $\min\{\?r,t\?\}$ highest bits of $x\cdot (2^s+1)$.
+To choose $s$, $r$, and $t$ we can leverage our previous knowledge of the scrambler \texttt{*}.
 We start by imposing that $s<t$, as choosing $s=t$ generates several duplicates that reduce significantly the number of monomials in the ANF of the final Boolean functions, whereas $t<s$ provably yields a lower minimum degree for the same $r$ (empirical computations show also a smaller number of monomials).
 We also have to impose $t<r $, for otherwise some bits or xor of pair of bits will have very low linear complexity (polynomial degree one).
 So we have to choose our parameters with the constraint $s<t<r$.
 Since the degree of the lowest bit is $\max(1, w - r - s + 1)$, choosing $r = t+1$ maximizes the minimum degree across the bits.
 Moreover, we would like to keep $s$ and $t$ as small as possible, to increase the minimum linear complexity and also to make the scrambler faster.